Another Yummy Cake Mix Hack You’ll Love

 Break two regular-size Hershey bars into pieces.
 (I broke each little rectangle in half.)
 Then, break 3 or 4 full-size oblong graham crackers into pieces.
-I broke each small rectangle into two or three pieces, depending on how they broke!
+I broke each smaller rectangle into two or three pieces, all depending on how they broke!

 Pat the dough into the pan with your fingers.
 At this point, you can redistribute the chocolate pieces a little if you think they need to be spaced more evenly! 😉 Obviously, the thickness of the finished bar will vary a bit depending on which size pan you use!